 Sandia Chile Pepper

 So there you have it, our list of the ten best gochugaru substitutes.
-With careful consideration of the heat, smokiness, and coloring in your dish, you want to emphasize, one of these alternatives to gochugaru are sure to please.
+With careful consideration of the heat, smokiness, and colouring in your dish, you want to emphasise, one of these alternatives to gochugaru are sure to please.